-Project red kite SH
+The red kite SH project

 More than half of the world's red kite population breeds in Germany, which therefore bears a special responsibility for this strictly protected bird of prey species.
 However, the birds are repeatedly victims of poisoning.

-- monitoring and re-colonisation of affected red kite territories
+- Monitoring and re-colonisation of affected red kite territories

-- testing of possible nest monitoring
+- Testing of possible nest monitoring

-- training of nest guardians
+- Training of nest guardians

-- qualification of nest guardians and information for local land users
+- Qualification of nest guardians and information for local land users

-- coordination of nest guardians
+- Coordination of nest guardians

-A nest camera was installed to observe the birds around the clock and nest guardians were trained.
+Nest cameras were installed to observe the birds around the clock and nest guardians were trained.
 Tasks of guardians include checks of the nest (from a safe distance) to document the breeding success or identify disturbances.

 About 15,000 red kite pairs breed in Germany, 240 of these in Schleswig-Holstein in mainly the eastern and south-eastern parts.

 Wild red kite can live as long as 25 years.
 Once a year the birds hatch one to four eggs.
 The clutch size depends on the availability of food.
-In years with many mice, females will lay more eggs.
+In years with many mice females will lay more eggs.
 Incubation takes about 35 days.
 After hatching, the chicks will stay in the nest for between 45 and 60 days.
 Also the nestling time depends on the availability of food.
-Well nourished nestlings develop faster.
+Well-nourished nestlings develop faster.